osbornm/osbornm.github.io/README.md

 fallback, and saves them under `src/data/book-synopses/`.
 Open Library requests are spaced one second apart.
 Commit those JSON files alongside book changes so the offline `npm run build:ci` deployment includes the descriptions.
-Each snapshot contains plain text, a link to its source, and the author when available; unmatched books keep a usable page without a synopsis.
-Run `npm run books:sync` to fetch missing synopses without refreshing existing covers.
-Delete a book's snapshot and run that command to refresh it.
+Each snapshot contains plain text, `sourceUrl`, `author`, and an optional `sourceName` displayed with the attribution.
+Saved descriptions are retained when a lookup fails.

+Run `npm run books:sync` to fetch missing synopses without refreshing existing covers, or `npm run books:sync -- --slugs=slug-one,slug-two` to retry selected books.
+The report distinguishes new and retained snapshots, lists unresolved books and request errors, and counts valid snapshots on disk.

+The importer tries the ISBN first, then the title with a verified author.
+It checks duplicate works and English editions when a matching record has no description.
+Verify missing authors and incorrect ISBNs in `books.ts` before retrying; matching never substitutes a different author to fill a gap.
+If the services have no description, add a short original synopsis grounded in the author's or publisher's book page, with its URL and name as the source.
+Keep these curated snapshots when rerunning the import.
+New books without a verified description remain usable and display “Synopsis unavailable.”

 Run `npm test` for book identity, synopsis, and offline enrichment checks.